How to Bargain in Mexico Like a Pro (and Have Fun Too!)

 We’ve bargained for colorful Mexican blankets like these

-At Los Muertos Beach – Puerto Vallarta’s busiest and most popular stretch of sand – vendors also sell food, like barbecued shrimp-on-a-stick and donuts.
+Over at Los Muertos Beach – the city’s busiest and most popular stretch of sand – vendors stroll up and down with their goods.
+In addition to crafts, they also sell food, like barbecued shrimp-on-a-stick and donuts.

 A beach vendor in Cabo San Lucas carries big red and blue ceramic plates for sale.